nmstate/nmstate.github.io/devel/yaml_api.md

  * `psk`: String.
 The Pre-Shared-Key.
 Please consider to use x509/PKI authentication in production system.
 In query, this property will be shown as `<_password_hid_by_nmstate>` for security concern.
+ * `rightsubnet`: String.
+Please explicitly set it when using in host-to-host mode.
+ * `leftmodecfgclient`: yes|no. Please explicitly set it to `no` when using in host-to-host mode.

 Except the `psk` property, all other properties are libreswan specific options, please refer to the manpage of `ipsec.conf` for detail meaning of them.